Classic Italian Cookies for the New Year

-Biscotti are perfect to soak in coffee, tea, or a glass of red wine, or to enjoy on their own.
+Biscotti are perfect for soaking in coffee, tea, or a glass of red wine, or to enjoy on their own.
 Because the dough needs to rest for at least 4 hours (or overnight), it can be prepared ahead of time and then baked.
 They are great to give to friends as a New Year treat.

 Nonni’s Walnut Biscotti

-Makes about 6 dozen biscotti.
-Will keep in airtight container for up to 2 weeks.
+Makes about six dozen biscotti.
+Will keep in an airtight container for up to 2 weeks.